-Once you’ve got the basics of Bitcoin down, you should start learning about some of the more intricate details of the cryptocurrency.
-A great place to start is bitcoin halving since it is an important part of the functioning of the currency as a whole.
+Once you’ve got the basics of Bitcoin, you should start learning about some of the more intricate details of cryptocurrency.
+A great place to start is bitcoin halving since it is an important part of the functioning of the currency.

 In short, it cuts the reward given to miners for processing transactions in half.
 This halves the speed at which new BTC are released into circulation.
 The process was integrated into the cryptocurrency’s protocol by its creator, Satoshi Nakamoto.

-We take a deeper look at the process of bitcoin halving, why it happens, and what effects it has on the currency as a whole.
+We take a deeper look at the process of bitcoin halving, why it happens, and what effects it has on the currency.

 A Quick Recap Of Mining

 Before getting into bitcoin halving, a quick recap of mining is necessary.
-Mining is a process whereby people connect their computers to bitcoin’s blockchain, with the intention of participating as a transaction processor.
+Mining is a process whereby people connect their computers to bitcoin’s blockchain to participate as a transaction processor.

 Miners solve complex mathematical problems to confirm that transactions occurring on the blockchain are legitimate.
 Once they make this confirmation, they add a group of transactions to a block that is added to the end of the blockchain.
-When a block is filled and added, the miners who processed the block are rewarded with the release of new bitcoin.
+When a block is filled and added, the miners who processed the block are rewarded with releasing new bitcoin.

 Deeper Look Into Bitcoin Halving

-So, as you probably understand by now, bitcoin halving is the process in which block rewards produced by miners are halved roughly every 4 years.
-This means the rate at which new BTC enters circulation is halved every 4 years.
+So, as you probably understand by now, bitcoin halving is the process in which block rewards produced by miners are halved roughly every four years.
+This means the rate at which new BTC enters circulation is halved every four years.
 But what is the purpose of this process?

-Essentially, it is a synthetic form of inflation that will occur every four years until all BTC have been released into the system and are being circulated.
+Essentially, it is a synthetic form of inflation that will occur every four years until all BTC have been released into the system and is being circulated.
 This will continue to occur until around the year 2140.
-Thereafter, miners will be rewarded with fees for processing transactions, which will be paid by users.
+Miners will be rewarded with fees for processing transactions, which users will pay.

 These fees will keep miners interested in block confirmations and transaction processing since block rewards are currently their incentive.
 However, there will be no block rewards after all the bitcoins have been released.

 This is another significant idea attached to bitcoin halving.
 As you may know, bitcoin is finite in supply.
-On its creation, Satoshi Nakamoto stipulated that only 21 million bitcoins will ever exist.
-This means that every time a bitcoin halving happens, it’s a mark of another step towards the end of the supply.
+On its creation, Satoshi Nakamoto stipulated that only 21 million bitcoins would ever exist.
+This means that every time a bitcoin halving happens, it marks another step towards the end of the supply.

-At the time of writing (October 2020), there are 18,517,568.75 BTC in circulation.
+At the time of writing (October 2020), there were 18,517,568.75 BTC in circulation.
 However, this number changes roughly every 10 minutes.
-Again, the release of BTC currently stands at 6.25 for every successful creation of a block.
+Again, the release of BTC currently stands at 6.25 for every successful block creation.
 But as the block reward decreases, the rate of the creation of new BTC slows, meaning the rate at which we approach the end of BTC’s supply is slowed down too.

 Bitcoin Halvings Thus Far

-As you can imagine, the decrease in the creation of new bitcoin in this way theoretically results in the increase in the price or value thereof since it is theoretically becoming more scarce.
-Imagine, for example, the mining of gold was to continuously be cut down by half every four years.
-Surely, that would drive its value up, as it becomes increasingly more scarce.
+As you can imagine, the decrease in the creation of new bitcoin, in this way, theoretically increases the price or value thereof since it is theoretically becoming more scarce.
+Imagine, for example, the mining of gold was to be cut down by half every four years continuously.
+Surely, that would drive its value up as it becomes increasingly scarce.

 Effects Of Bitcoin Halving

-Of course, some of the questions that are probably top of mind when it comes to bitcoin halving include “what effects or impact will it have on the system as a whole, on the currency, and in general?”.
+Of course, some of the questions that are probably top of mind regarding bitcoin halving include “what effects or impact will it have on the system as a whole, on the currency, and in general?”.
 There are two main considerations here.
 The first is the price, and the second is mining stability.

-While (as we mentioned above) theoretically, it seems obvious that the effect on the price would increase after a halving, some still have doubts about it.
-And, the truth is, we can never really predict what is going to happen.
-However, if we take a look at previous halvings, we might get a rough idea.
+While (as mentioned above) theoretically, it seems obvious that the effect on the price would increase after a halving, some still doubt it.
+And, the truth is, we can never really predict what will happen.
+However, looking at previous halvings, we might get a rough idea.

 With the 2016 halving, another surge occurred.
-Before this halving, the price increased from $576 to $650, as buyers purchased in anticipation of the skyrocket in value that they expected from the halving.
+Before this halving, the price increased from $576 to $650, as buyers purchased in anticipation of the skyrocketing value they expected from the halving.

 A year later, the price went up to $2,526.
 Again, a massive increase.
-As you can see, even when there are dips in price (like the one between when the currency went to $1,038 in 2013 to around $570 in 2016), the post-halving price is still higher than the pre-halving price.
+As you can see, even when there are dips in price (like when the currency went from $1,038 in 2013 to around $570 in 2016), the post-halving price is still higher than the pre-halving price.

-So, for anyone who might have assumed that a halving of the block reward puts miners off from being willing to do the confirmation of transactions, there is no need to worry because it usually does not.
+So, for anyone who might have assumed that a halving of the block reward prevents miners from being willing to do the confirmation of transactions, there is no need to worry because it usually does not.
 Again, this is because of the scarcity that is introduced by the halving.

 When the reward is halved, the available supply is lowered.
-This leads to an increase in demand, which allows miners to charge more for the currency that they plan on trading or selling.
+This increases demand, which allows miners to charge more for the currency they plan on trading or selling.

-Additionally, if the price and demand do not increase, there is a plan in place to ensure that miners are still incentivized to complete transactions.
-Essentially, the cryptocurrency has a process in which the difficulty of mining will be decreased, making it easier to get rewards, thus keeping miners incentivized even if the price does not increase.
+Additionally, if the price and demand do not increase, there is a plan to ensure that miners are still incentivised to complete transactions.
+Essentially, the cryptocurrency has a process in which the difficulty of mining will be decreased, making it easier to get rewards, thus keeping miners incentivised even if the price does not increase.

 The second point to consider is the stability of the bitcoin system.
-This point is closely related to the previous one in that it has to do with miners staying incentivized.
+This point is closely related to the previous one, involving miners staying incentivised.
 As we know, miners are tremendously important for the continual functioning of the bitcoin system, from completing transactions to maintaining the network.

-One might argue, again, that a decrease in rewards makes the task of mining too much effort for not enough reward.
+Again, one might argue that a decrease in rewards makes the task of mining too much effort for insufficient reward.
 This may lead to a loss in miners across the network.
-If miners leave the network, its hashrate will decrease.
+If miners leave the network, its hash rate will decrease.

-For those who have forgotten, the hashrate is the computational power of the network as a whole.
-A high hashrate means that the network is much faster and more secure, whereas a lower hashrate means significantly reduced speed and security of the network.
+For those who have forgotten, the hash rate is the network’s computational power as a whole.
+A high hash rate means that the network is much faster and more secure, whereas a lower hash rate means significantly reduced speed and security of the network.

 Based on the statistics and data from the previous halvings, even with volatile prices and smaller block rewards, it seems that miners generally stick around.

-After the first halving, the hashrate fell from 27.61THash/s to 19.98THash/s.
-However, thereafter, it rose again to around 60THash/s.
-A similar pattern of hashrate rises and falls occurred after the second halving in 2016.
+After the first halving, the hash rate fell from 27.61THash/s to 19.98THash/s.
+However, after that, it rose again to around 60THash/s.
+A similar hash rate rise and fall pattern occurred after the second halving in 2016.